All Episodes

 Well, let's say it's only a tenth the size that they're worried it might be.

-It would still be gigantic!
+It would still be gigantic.

 And let's say that it misses the Earth, but heads toward the Earth's path.

-Yeah, we'll do it.
+Yeah, it'll do it.

 Maybe it's Gordon Michael's second son.

-Time to sell our Comet bills.
+Time to sell comet builds.

 Everybody will get going on this one soon.